Gutter and Drainage Calculation for Northern Ohio

 Effective drainage around your foundation is the starting point.
 Your home may also require basement or crawl space waterproofing including interior drainage along with a sump pump system.

 FEMA has developed cost estimates on the impact of several different levels of home flooding.
 Those are highlighted in the chart below.

 - 1 inch of water in the home: $26,807

 - 1 foot of water in the home: $72,163

 - Damaged foundation: Lose up to 30% of your home value.
 That’s $105,000 for a $350,000 home.

-Properly sized gutters and downspouts plus sufficient drainage around your foundation can go a long way toward preventing this type of costly flooding in your home.
-But it’s always a good idea to bring in the professionals to take in the whole picture.
+Correctly sized gutters and downspouts plus the needed drainage around your foundation can go a long way toward preventing this type of costly flooding in your home.
+But it’s always a good idea to bring in the professionals to review the entire situation.

-To schedule a free inspection and repair estimate as well as identify any drainage issues, contact the experts at Ohio Basement Systems today.
+To schedule a free inspection and repair estimate and identify any drainage problems, contact the experts at Ohio Basement Systems today.

 Twinsburg, OH 44087